frostytear/centos7-atomic-custom/README.md

 ## What is this?

 This README provides steps on building a custom CentOS 7 Atomic Host.
 The default config files in this repo will create a CentOS 7 Atomic Host but with `open-vm-tools` installed for Atomic Host deployment on VMware (and to be able to easily launch new VMs with a tool like [ezmomi](https://github.com/imsweb/ezmomi)).
-That said, you can easily customize the `centos-atomic-host-vmware.json` file to install your own packages as desired.
+That said, you can easily customize the packages you want installed (See **Customizing** below).

 ## Step 1: Build